bigfix/developer.bigfix.com/site/reference/types/bes-user.md

 # type: bes user

-The &lt;bes user&lt; inspectors let you keep track of the users authorized to use the BES Console.
+The &lt;bes user&gt; inspectors let you keep track of the users authorized to use the BES Console.
 You can iterate over the users, producing lists containing information such as the name and authorization level.

 # action site of &lt;bes user&gt; : bes site